-Fluffy, moist and light orange cupcake recipe with sweet orange scent topped with fresh orange frosting.
+Fluffy, moist and light Orange Cupcakes with sweet orange scent topped with fresh Orange Buttercream Frosting.

 Servings: 14 Cupcakes

 - 1 ¼ cups (163g) All purpose flour

 - 2 large Egg whites (at Room temperature)

 - ¾ cups (57g) Sour cream (at Room temperature)